The Bachelor (American TV series) season 19: Bachelor in Paradise

-Waddell and Iaconetti returned for the third season of Bachelor in Paradise.
-Iaconetti was eliminated during week 3 but returned in week 4.
-She split from her partner, Wells Adams, during week 6.
-Waddell ended the season engaged to Evan Bass.
+Carly and Ashley I. returned for the third season of Bachelor in Paradise.
+Ashley I. was eliminated in week 3 but returned in week 4.
+She split from Wells Adams in week 6.
+Carly ended the season engaged to Evan Bass.
 They were married on June 17, 2017 and had two children.
 They separated in December 2020.

 The Bachelor Winter Games

-Iaconetti returned for The Bachelor Winter Games under Team USA.
+Ashley I. returned for The Bachelor Winter Games under Team USA.
 She co-won the season alongside Canadian Bachelorette alum, Kevin Wendt.